front-end-intermediate/session-8/readme.md

 The binding step is necessary because class methods don’t automatically bind `this` to the class instance.

 In other words, React does not implicitly bind the methods to the component itself - you need to bind them.
 Inside the constructor `this` is bound to the app component.
+This is one of the main sources of bugs developers encounter in React.

 ### Review

 * `super()` extends the app component. (see `super` in classes: `reference / extending-classes.html`)
-* `bind()` - creates a new function that, when called, has its `this` keyword set to the provided value
+* `bind()` creates a new function that, when called, has its `this` keyword set to the provided value

-See: `reference / bind / index.html` and `reference / bind / button.html`
+See `reference / bind / index.html` and `reference / bind / button.html`.

 ## State continued